samuelfneumann/Construct/README.md

 configuration of `[0]`.
 Similarly, `[0.x]` refers to the `xth` argument to the function call defined in `[0]`.
 Each `.` refers to a new depth of the tree.
-For example, `[0.x.y.z]` is the `zth` argument to the `yth` function call, which itself is the `xth` argument to the final conobjected object, defined in layer `[0]`.
+For example, `[0.x.y.z]` is the `zth` argument to the `yth` function call, which itself is the `xth` argument to the final constructed object, defined in layer `[0]`.
 If instead of number, you used string, then these are treated as keyword arguments.
 For example `[0.kwarg]` would be a keyword argument with name `kwarg` to the call of the function defined in `[0]`.